Skip to content

 Off-chain Migration

-If a coin has a paired FA, a user may possess both as the same asset.
-So the balance has to be updated from coin balance only to the sum of coin balance and its paired FA balance.
+Since a user may possess both a coin balance and a paired FA balance, off-chain applications should be updated to reflect the sum of both the coin balance and its paired FA balance.

-• For Aptos Indexer users, utilize a new table called current_migrated_coin_balance to obtain the latest sum of coin balance and FA balance representing the same asset type.
+• For Aptos Indexer users, you may utilize a new table called current_unified_fungible_asset_balances to obtain the latest sum of coin balance and FA balance representing the same asset type.

-To retrieve the balance of the PrimaryFungibleStore of the paired FA of coin type CoinType for a user:
+To retrieve the balance of the PrimaryFungibleStore for a paired FA to an existing coin of type CoinType:

-1. Call paired_metadata<CoinType>() to obtain the paired FA metadata object address, which is immutable, allowing for storage or caching to enhance performance.
+1. Call paired_metadata<CoinType>() to obtain the paired FA metadata object address (the address is immutable).

-2. Retrieve the balance of the paired FA by calling getCurrentFungibleAssetBalances;
+2. Retrieve the balance of the paired FA: